aabmets/business-register/README.md

 # rik-business-register
-A project for my portfolio which showcases the implementation of a custom Django + PostgreSQL backend.
+A project for my portfolio which showcases the usage of a custom Django + PostgreSQL backend.